maxmonty112/portfolio/README.md

 # Notes

-A minamlist command-line interface for note taking and organization, journaling, and task tracking/managment.
+A minamlist command-line interface for note taking and organization, journaling, and task-tracking/managment.

 ### Installation
 1. Clone repo